veggiespam/ImageLocationScanner/README.md

 # Usage Requirements
-The Image Location & Privacy Scanner runs as both a Burp and ZAP plug-in.
+The Image Location and Privacy Scanner runs as both a Burp and ZAP plug-in.
 The required versions of those packages are:

 * Burp Pro, 1.4 or newer from